-Coconut milk is commonly used in Asian, Caribbean and South American cooking.
+Coconut milk is commonly used in Asian, Caribbean, and South American cooking.
 The milk is made from fresh coconut flesh and has a distinct coconut flavor.
-Naturally, this won’t be suitable for many uses.
-For example, most wouldn’t appreciate a coconut flavored coffee or French onion soup.
-However, for dishes that taste good with coconut added this is a good option.
+This option won’t be suitable for some dishes such as French onions soup or for adding to coffee.
+However, dishes that are complemented by the taste of coconut will benefit from this option.

-Coconut milk is a good substitute for evaporated milk because it has a similar texture; meaning it can be used at a ratio of 1:1 in recipes.
+Coconut milk is a good substitute for evaporated milk because it has a similar consistency.
+Use a ratio of 1:1 in recipes.

 What to consider when choosing an alternative milk

-No-one enjoys a funky, unexpected flavor when they’re eating so be careful when substituting milks.
-Non-dairy milk substitutes all have unique flavors so be careful using them.
-Coconut milk is especially strong and can spoil a dish, just as easily as it can lift a dish.
+No-one enjoys a funky, unexpected flavor when they’re eating so be careful when substituting milk.
+Non-dairy milk substitutes all have unique flavors which can easily lift or ruin a meal.
+Coconut milk is especially strong and can spoil a dish, just as easily as it can improve it.

-Always check food labelling before buying a milk substitute as they often contain allergens such as soy or nuts.
+Always check food labeling before buying a milk substitute as they often contain allergens such as soy or nuts.